Types of Construction Contracts: Everything You Need to Know

 If the delivery method in a construction project is design-build, a design-build contract is an appropriate option.
 In this type of contract, the customer awards the whole construction project to a single contractor.
 The contractor is required to perform all the design and construction work needed to complete the project.

 An integrated project delivery contract is a unique type of contract that requires the participation of owners, contractors, designers, and key stakeholders at an early stage of a project.
 The parties that sign an integrated project delivery contract share both risks and rewards, leading to greater integration of processes, expertise, resources and optimal efficiency through all phases of the project.

 If you need help with choosing the right type of construction contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.